nmeum/depp/README.md

 ## README

-No frills static page generator for Git repositories.
+No frills, single binary, static page generator for Git repositories.

 ### Motivation

-Dynamic git repository viewers like [cgit][cgit website] or [gitweb][gitweb website] inherit the general disadvantages of dynamic web applications (resource consumption, security concerns, …).
-For this reason, static page generators for git (e.g. [git-arr][git-arr website] or [stagit][stagit website]) emerged recently.
-However, these page generators are usually not compatible with large repository as they generate lots of HTML files (e.g. one for each commit).

-Contrary to existing static page generator approaches, this software does not strive to be a fully featured git browser for the web.
+Contrary to existing static [page][stagit website] [generator][depp website] approaches, this software does not strive to be a fully featured git browser for the web.
 Instead, the idea is to provide a quick overview for a given repository, thereby allowing users to decide whether it is interesting enough to be cloned.
 As such, this software does intentionally not provide a web frontend for existing tools like `git-log(1)`, `git-blame(1)`, et cetera.
 If more information is needed, the user should simply clone the repository and use `git(1)` as usual.

+Further, this page generator is entirely written in Go using the pure Go Git library [go-git][go-git github] instead of [libgit2][libgit2 website] to interact with Git repositories.
+Thereby, allowing the implementation to be compiled as a single statically linked binary while also embedding all HTML and CSS files into the binary through Go's [embed][go embed] package.

 ### Status